 Economic Impact Payments

-In response to the Coronavirus (COVID-19) pandemic, the IRS states it will start sending payments to most Americans in Apil.
-This program allows certain U.S. residents, based on income categories determined by the Internal Revenue Service (IRS), the ability to receive up to $1,200 for individual or head of household filers, and $2,400 for joint filers, as well as $500 for qualified dependents.
-The IRS and U.S. Department of Treasury have stated it may take several weeks to issue payments to all qualified individuals and families.
+In response to the Coronavirus (COVID-19) pandemic, the government has stated customers will begin seeing their 2021 Economic Impact Payments this week.
+This program allows certain U.S. residents, based on income categories determined by the Internal Revenue Service (IRS), the ability to receive up to $1,400 for individual or head of household filers, and $2,800 for joint filers, as well as $1,400 for qualified dependents.

 How to Set Up Direct Deposit for Your Economic Impact Payment

-The IRS has developed a web-based portal that will allow you to provide your routing and account number to the IRS.
-To update your bank account information and check the status of your payment click on the IRS link below “Get My Payment”.
-You may need your 2019 tax return if you’ve filed, as well as your 2018 return.
+The IRS has developed a web-based portal that will allow you to provide your routing number and account number to the IRS.
+To update your bank account information and check the status of your payment click on the IRS link below "Get My Payment."
+You may need your 2020 tax return if you've filed, as well as your 2019 return.